Calendar

 Created on the initiative of Judith Pisar, this Franco-American prize with international influence aims to support contemporary music and young composers.

-Alex Nante (Argentinean, born in 1992) became the first winner of the Pisar Prize, co-founded by the Villa Albertine, the Juilliard School and the Théâtre des Champs-Elysées.
-His orchestral work will be premiered at the TCE on April 30, 2024.
+Frenchman Christian-Frédéric Bloquert is the winner of the 2nd Pisar Prize, co-founded by the Villa Albertine, the Juilliard School and the Théâtre des Champs-Elysées.
+His orchestral work will be premiered at the TCE on 16 October 2024.

 Baptiste Charroing to head the TCE in 2025